x

 Mortgage interest rates often begin cycling higher well in advance of the first increase in short-term interest rates in 2022.
 This is not uncommon; inflation running higher than desired in turn increased expectations that the Fed would raise short-term rates, which in turn lifted the longer-term rates that influence fixed-rate mortgages.
 Persistent inflation reinforced that cycle.

 The reverse of the above is also true.
 Prior to the first rate cuts of this cycle, mortgage rates decreased considerably from peak levels, as an improved outlook for price pressures, loosening labor market conditions and cooling economic growth all suggested that the Fed's cycle of increases has done its job, and that lower short-term rates would be coming.
-While this is likely the case, it doesn't mean that the process will happen quickly or that mortgage rates will decline at a steady pace or even by very much; in fact, they reversed course and began rising after the Fed started lowering rates to counter emerging softness in labor conditions back in September 2024.
+While this is likely the case, it doesn't mean that the process will happen quickly or that mortgage rates will decline at a steady pace or even by very much; in fact, mortgage rates and long-term bond yields reversed course and began rising after the Fed started lowering rates to counter emerging softness in labor conditions back in September 2024.

 An important condition for this new rate-cutting cycle is that the Fed is no longer directly supporting the mortgage market by purchasing Mortgage-Backed Securities (which helps to keep that market liquid, and rates lower than they would otherwise be).
 This means that a reliable buyer of these instruments -- and one that did not care about the level of return on its investment -- has left the market.